boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 		WebzDialog.popup(this,"Item added.")
 	}
 ```
-Here we have added a popup with the default title “Alert” and the default buttons [“Ok”].
+Here we have added a popup with the default title "Alert" and the default buttons ["Ok"].
 We have not subscribed since I do not need notification of when the window closes, and there is only one button the user could have clicked.
 We could have subscribed if I needed to know that the popup was closed.